Bangladesh Military Academy: Academic training

 This training is mainly conducted to prepare the cadets of long courses for qualifying in the Bachelor of Arts (BA)/Bachelor of Science (BSc) (Pass Course) examinations.
-From 67 BMA Long Course, there will be a common degree.
+From the 67 BMA Long Course, there will be a common degree.
 That is Bachelor of Defence Studies (BDS).
-From 75 BMA Long Course there are 8 subjects to study: International relations, BBA, Economics, Physics, Computer Science, & Engineering, Electrical, Electronics & Communications Engineering, Mechanical Engineering, and Civil Engineering.
-The academic training also aimed at developing communication skill both in English and Bangla through oral and written expression, create awareness of current national, regional and international affairs, widen mental horizon and sense of reasoning.
+From the 75 BMA Long Course there are 8 subjects to study: international relations, BBA, economics, physics, computer science & engineering, electrical, electronics & communications engineering, mechanical engineering, and civil engineering.
+The academic training also aimed at developing communication skills both in English and Bangla through oral and written expression, creating awareness of current national, regional, and international affairs, and widening the mental horizon and sense of reasoning.